duxingyi-charles/academic-kickstart/content/publication/Boundary-Sampled-Halfspaces/index.md

 ---

-{{<figure alt="fig1" src="/img/BSH/fig1.png" title="Figure 1.
+{{<figure alt="featured" src="/img/BSH/fig1.png" title="Figure 1.
 A segmented shape (a) is converted into our representation (b), which consists of halfspaces associated with sparse samples (colored spheres).
 Each halfspace is either a simple primitive (e.g., plane, sphere, etc.) or a free-form implicit surface (one is shown in transparency).
 The representation can be easily edited by modifying the halfspaces and/or their samples (c).">}}